Tag Archive > Hideo Nomo

 There’s also a new regulation known as the Tazawa Rule…

-• Player who refuse to enter the NPB Draft and elect to play overseas will not be eligible for the draft for three years if going overseas after high school, two years for all others
+• Players who refuse to enter the NPB Draft and elect to play overseas will not be eligible for the draft for three years if going overseas after high school, two years for all others

 How the draft works…